nesaorg/Equivariant-Encryption-for-AI/README.md

 ### Brute-force Algorithm Attack

-The most naive method of brute force, trying all possible permutations P and choosing the one with the minimal loss value.
+The most naive method is brute force, trying all possible permutations P and choosing the one with the minimal loss value.
 This algorithm requires time complexity of N!, which is infeasible.

 ### Random Sampling Attack